ibm-ecosystem-engineering/QueryCraft/readme.md

 ```

 ## Step 6.
 Evaluation

+Please read the [Step 6.
+Evaluation](/document/Step%206.%20Evaluation.md) for step by step instructions for the Instruct dataset.

 Evaluate the performance of your model against the SQLite database or DB2 by running the below command: